 “Dream no small dreams for they have no power to move the hearts of men.”

-This quote by Johann Wolfgang von Goethe is still powerful today, two centuries after he first wrote it down.
-It doesn’t matter whether you’re trying to broker an international peace treaty or cure a disease or change a society, it’s not the incremental improvements that stir the blood; it’s the big ideas.
+Johann Wolfgang von Goethe’s quote is still powerful today, two centuries after he first wrote it down.
+It doesn’t matter whether you’re trying to broker an international peace treaty, cure a disease, or change a society, it’s not the incremental improvements that stir the blood; it’s the big ideas.

 Each of these achievements is big in its own way, but they aren’t the biggest possible.
 While there’s no denying that these ideas originated from a grand dream, each represents merely a single facet of human knowledge.
-The ultimate goal of science is much bigger.
-The ultimate goal of science is nothing less than an understanding of the fundamental rules of the universe itself.
+The ultimate goal of science is much bigger: Nothing less than an understanding of the fundamental rules of the universe itself.
 That’s a pretty ambitious goal and it depends crucially on the idea, which seems to be a fact, that all of the phenomena we see around us are interconnected and arise from even deeper causes.

 The Standard Model

-While nobody claims that science is done in their search, you can regard the standard model as the current best guess of a grand unified theory.
+While nobody claims that science is done in their search, you can regard the standard model as the current best guess of a grand, unified theory.
 That’s why it’s so important to understand it and what it signifies.
-For one thing, whatever the final theory of everything looks like, the standard model will be part of it.
+Whatever the final theory of everything looks like, the standard model will be part of it.

 The key components of the standard model consist of: